-The Company has reversed impaired outstanding loan and other receivables from related parties during the previous year due to reasons as stated in Note 6 and 7.
-There are no financial asset remaining other than cash and cash equivalent, other receivables and loan to related party as on March 31, 2024 and hence there is no default risk on financial assets existing as on balance sheet date.
+The Company has reversed impaired outstanding loan and other receivables from related parties during the previous year due to reasons as stated in Note 5.
+There are no financial asset remaining other than cash and cash equivalent, other receivables and loan to related parties as on March 31, 2025 and hence the risk of default is minimal as it trades with related parties existing as at year end.